feaselkl/Developing-Machine-Learning-Services/PITCHME.md

 ### A Quick Note on Azure SQL DB Edge

 Microsoft's Azure SQL Database Edge is a version of SQL Server intended for IoT scenarios.
 It includes support for ONNX, the Open Neural Network Exchange.
-This lets you perform native scoring of neural networks, but is not currently supported in SQL Server 2019.
+This lets you perform native scoring of neural networks, but SQL Server 2019 does not currently support native prediction via ONNX.

 ---